Park Hill Ward

 GREEN’S HOLD PARK HILL

 Alison Firth, former Town councillor from 2019 to 2023, and Mayor (2019-2020), easily retained the seat for the Greens, with a huge majority of 419, capturing more than 40% of the vote.
-This by-election was called due the resignation of Lara Cron who was leaving the area.

 The victor went on social media saying that it was not just a victory for me, but for everyone in our community who placed their trust in me with their vote.
 She added; I want to give special thanks to my fabulous Green team colleagues, who worked so hard – knocking on doors, making deliveries, and keeping the Green message strong.
-And I especially want to thank Lara Cron for her excellent work in this role; I’m proud to follow in her footsteps.
+And I especially want to thank Lara Cron for her excellent work in this role, I’m proud to follow in her footsteps.

-Polling stations used fo the election were at the former school in Leyes lane, St. Barnabas church, St. Nicholas Church and the Wardens Cricket Club.
+Polling stations used fo the election were at the former school in Leyes Lane, St. Barnabas church, St. Nicholas Church and the Wardens Cricket Club.

 Kenilworth District Councillors

-5 Green Party (D. Armstrong, K. Aizlewood, J. Kennedy, A. Firth, L. Williams)
+5 Greens (D. Armstrong, K. Aizlewood, J. Kennedy, A. Firth, L. Williams)

-3 Liberal Democrats (K. Dickson, R. Dickson, A. Milton)
+3 Lib-Dems (K. Dickson, R. Dickson, A. Milton)

-1 Conservative Party (R. Hales)
+1 Conservative (R. Hales)

 16 Green Party